fantine/fantine.github.io/README.md

 I’m Fantine Huot, a geophysicist and computer scientist based in San Francisco.

 I am currently pursuing a Ph.D. in Geophysics at Stanford University.
 My work focuses on the intersection between Seismology and Deep Learning.
-I got a M.S. my Science and Executive Engineering from the Ecole Nationale Superieure des Mines de Paris, and worked for a couple years as a software engineer in Paris before starting my PhD.
+I got my M.S. in Science and Executive Engineering from the Ecole Nationale Superieure des Mines de Paris, and worked for a couple years as a software engineer in Paris before starting my PhD.

 I hope you enjoy my website.
 It is currently under construction, so stay tuned for more content.